mpg-age-bioinformatics/jawm/docs/get_started/develop_module.md

-# Developing a Workflow
+# Developing a Module

-In jawm, a workflow is simply a Python module that defines one or more `Process` objects and executes them.
+In jawm, a module is simply a Python file that defines one or more `Process` objects and executes them.

 There is no separate DSL or framework layer — you write normal Python code and use `jawm.Process` to describe each step.

+While the instructions below detail the minimal steps for module development, step-by-step examples can be found [here](../examples/overview.md).

 ---

-### A basic workflow
+### A basic module

 You can define multiple steps (with `jawm.Process`) in a workflow: